 A tennis racquet without strings is like McEnroe without his attitude or Andy Murray smiling – it just doesn’t make sense!

-Any artist or sportsperson knows how important it is to take good care of their equipment.
-Ensuring that your tennis racquet is properly maintained and restrung when it needs to be will help to prolong the life of the product and could improve the quality of your game.
+Any sportsperson knows how important it is to take good care of their equipment.
+Ensuring that your tennis racquet is properly maintained and restrung when it needs to be will help to prolong the life of it and could improve the quality of your game.
 Knowing when to replace the strings on a racquet is essential.

 Replacing them too often is costly and wasteful but playing with a racquet that is suffering from stretched, damaged or frayed strings will seriously affect how you play and will also provide a far less enjoyable experience overall.